globalbibletools/gbt/docs/contributing.md

 ## Development Environment

+- We use bash and zsh as our main terminal.
+Other terminals may work as well, but haven't been tested.

 - In VSCode, the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions will help enforce consistent formatting and linting rules.
 You can set VSCode up to use prettier as the formatter when saving a file.

 - When you commit, your code will be automatically linted and formatted.
 Please address issues this process flags.